USS PHILIPPINE SEA CG 58

 May 26, USS Philippine Sea arrived in New York City to participate in the 23rd Fleet Week.

 October 22, The cruiser is currently conducting training operations with the George H.W.
 Bush (CVN 77) Carrier Strike Group, in preparation for the upcoming deployment next year.

 In early December Philippine Sea failed its Board of Inspection and Survey (INSURV) examination and was judged "unfit for sustained combat operations."
 The Mayport, Fla.-based cruiser "demonstrated challenges" in the areas of main propulsion, environmental protection, electrical, weapons, ventilation and aviation.

 May ?, 2011 USS Philippine Sea departed Mayport for a scheduled deployment in the U.S. 5th and 6th Fleet AoR.

-May 27, CG 58 recently arrived in Bergen, Norway, for a routine port call after participating in a passing exercise (PASSEX).
+May 27, CG 58 recently moored at Haakonsvern Naval Base in Bergen, Norway, for a routine port call after participated in a passing exercise (PASSEX).

 June 3, The guided-missile cruiser pulled into Kiel, Germany, for a port visit before participating in a multinational naval exercise Baltic Operations (BALTOPS) 2011.